YusefMostafa123/real-estate-search-platform/README.md

             HOME EXPLORER - CS 480-Databse Systems | Fall 2025

 ---OVERVIEW---
-Home Explorer is a web app that helps users search for houses in New York City, but with extra information.
-Instead of only showing the price, rooms and size, our app also includes important neighborhood details like crime activity and school performance.
+Home Explorer is a web app that helps users search for houses in New York City,but with extra information.
+Instead of only showing the price, number of rooms and square footage, our app also includes important neighborhood details such as crime activity and school performance.

 ---PURPOSE---
-The purpose of this project is to give users a better understanding of the area around a house not just the house itself.
+The purpose of this project is to give users a better understanding of the area around a property not just the property itself.
 Our project combines housing data with safety and education data so users can get a more complete picture of what living there would be like.

 ---FEATURES---
     For users: